• Skip to primary navigation

 These variations in appearance can be helpful in identifying the type of seafood.

-However, calamari tends to be more uniform in color, ranging from light cream to pinkish-white, while squid may display more colorful patterns that include blue, purple, or reddish-brown.
+However, calamari is usually more uniform in color, ranging from light cream to pinkish-white, while squid may display more colorful patterns that include blue, purple, or reddish-brown.

 One unique feature of squid is its ability to produce ink as a protective mechanism against predators.